jamesslomka/DotFiles/git.md

 `cd Git`

-Clone the [onboarding](https://github.com/Groupe-Atallah/onboarding) repository (make sure to copy the ssh link):

-`git clone git@github.com:Groupe-Atallah/onboarding.git`
+Clone a reposity using the SSH link

 When prompted, enter your GitHub username.